ckempke/Blog/docs/index.md

 If this site uses cookies, I don't know about them.
 It's possible the underlying document presentation engine does.
 In any event, by continuing to use the site:

-- You agree to all cookies, even the ones with raisins in them and even if you don't like raisins.
+- You agree to all cookies, even the ones with raisins in the, even if you don't like raisins.
 - You also agree to send me all your money
 - You agree not to consult a lawyer about whether or not the previous clause is enforceable or not.